DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

 Some Simple Examples
 ======================

-Example 1: Creating Routes for Engine Driver
+Example 1: Creating Routes for a Throttle
 ---------------------------------------------

-A typical Route might be used to set a sequence of turnouts in response to a single button in Engine Driver, or a pushbutton on a fascia panel near a yard.
+A typical Route might be used to set a series of turnouts in response to a single button in a throttle.
 The EX-RAIL instructions to do this might look like

 .. code-block:: cpp